 Many review sites, such as Yelp and Avvo, give greater prominence to businesses that have complete and active profiles with lots of new reviews coming in.
-However, many practices don’t know how to ask for a review.
+However, many practices don’t know how to ask their clients for a review.
 Today, we’ll walk you through exactly how your law practice can request reviews from clients in a way that is organic, easy, and professional.
 You’ll learn how you can take easily rank higher and promote reviews that get you spotted easily in local searches.
 Here are the topics we’ll cover:

 - Ensure your reviews are unique

 - Have reviews for all services